schmurtzm/MrDiy-Audio-Notifier/README.md

 /*    - FIX : longer MQTT server name are supported                                         */
 /*    - Breaking change : MQTT TTS commands renamed: samvoice /googlevoice                  */
 /*    - Less different firmwares + Schmurtz_ESP_Flasher : Windows script for easy flashing  */
+/*  V0.5 - 2022/02/18 :                                                                     */
+/*    - NEW: increase and decrease volume with MQTT commands                                */ /*    - NEW: increase and decrease volume physical buttons on GPIO                          */
 ```

  How to flash :